geonetwork/core-doc-sources/eng/users/source/admin/user-self-registration/index.rst

 User Self-Registration Functions
 ================================

-To enable the self-registration functions, see the 'Basic Administration' section of this manual.
+To enable the self-registration functions, see :ref:`config_user_self_registration` section of this manual.
 When self-registration is enabled, the banner menu functions shown to a user who has not logged in should contain two additional choices: 'Forgot your password?' and 'Register' as follows:

 .. figure:: usr-banner-functions.png